 SNAP-Ed connects with people in the places where they eat, live, learn, play, work, and shop.
 SNAP-Ed uses three key program elements to support healthy lifestyle choices:

 SNAP-Ed provides nutrition education to individuals and groups of youth and adults.
 Education is provided in places like parks, churches, community centers, schools, farmers markets, and food pantries.
 SNAP-Ed nutrition education classes also build on existing nutrition education and public health nutrition efforts in the community.

 SNAP-Ed promotes healthy eating and physical activity through many efforts, including:

 - Providing health education at community events, school parent nights, and health fairs.

 - Sending meal planning and recipe newsletters to parents of students in nutrition classes.

 - Hanging posters where SNAP customers live or work, that show the benefits of walking.

 SNAP-Ed tracks the progress of each effort’s goals and priorities and shares the success of those efforts with the community.

 Policy, systems, and environmental strategies

-SNAP-Ed organizations partner with their community to plan policy, systems, and environmental changes (PSE) changes that create opportunities for and remove barriers to healthy eating and active living in places where people eat, live, learn, play, work, and shop.
-SNAP-Ed facilitates PSE changes that encourage long-lasting change to nutrition and physical activity for people with low incomes and these changes work to create health equity.
-For more examples of policy, systems, and environmental strategies, please visit the Creating Healthy Local Places SNAP-Ed PSE Interactive Map.
+SNAP-Ed partners with communities to plan policy, systems, and environmental changes (PSE).
+These changes create opportunities for and remove barriers to healthy eating and active living.
+SNAP-Ed promotes PSE changes that encourage long-lasting impact to nutrition and physical activity for people with low incomes.
+These changes drive health equity.
+For examples of PSE strategies, please visit the Creating Healthy Local Places SNAP-Ed PSE Interactive Map.